e-kif/name_of_thrones/README.md

     ├── test  # Pytest tests
     └── utils  # app settings, security functions, swagger documentation template
 ```
+- **Clarity Over Clutter:** Variable and function names were carefully crafter to be self-explanatory, reducing the need for excessive comments.
+The code speaks for itself - structured, intuitive, and effortlessly readable.
 - **Data Retrieval:** Original data is stored as a list of dictionaries.
 To keep id-based lookups efficient without converting it into a dictionary each time, the list is sorted on startup and binary search is used.
 - **OOP Flexibility:** Two classes - JSONDataManager and SQLDataManager - are implemented to allow seamless switching between an in-memory JSON data source and a PostgreSQL database.
 - **Database Reset:** The *_reset_database* method in SQLDataManager reinitializes the PostgreSQL database with default data (50 characters and 4 users), useful for initial setup or returning to a pristine state.